im-open/react-html-element/README.md

 ### this.mountPoint And Using Custom Templates

 `this.mountPoint` is a getter that establishes the Shadow DOM for your Web Component and provides a DOM element to mount to.
 By default, this is just a `div`, but you can utilize a template and target a specific mount position within it by passing the template and a CSS selector into `ReactHTMLElement`'s constructor.
-Our example from above, would look like this, with a custom template and mount point:
+Our example from above would look like this, with a custom template and mount point:

 ```typescript
 import React, { useState, useEffect } from 'react';